 It all started with me choosing a fabric that wasn’t such great quality.
 Then I decided to follow the advice for preshrinking the interfacing (which does work successfully on some interfacings) and ended up losing a lot of the adhesive so it didn’t stick to my fabric as thoroughly as it should have.
 I got very close to finishing the dressform and realised that as I was putting the final touches to it I must have pricked a finger because there were marks of blood here and there all over it.
 I tried cold water amongst other things and when I finally decided to try a bit of bleach it was a huge mistake because the marks changed to big blue stains…ugh!!!
 Added to the fact that there was a wrinkle all down the lower centre seam and the bust wasn’t quite the right shape (maybe because I didn’t stuff properly) I decide to try again but this time with better fabric.
 I already had all of the other supplies after all.
 So this is dressform mark II which I’m thrilled with!

 So here are the tips that I want to pass on to you, having made this project twice and learned from my mistakes:

-- Measure yourself accurately over bra and panties.
+- Measure yourself accurately over your bra and panties.
 Wear the style bra you wear the most under your clothes and you might also like to do what I did and measure your main areas (bust, waist, hips) at 3 different times over 3 days and take the average.

 - I ordered the option without seam allowances.
 This allowed me to draw around each pattern piece so that I had accurate stitching lines to follow.
-This is very important for getting an accurate sized finished project.
+This is very important for getting an accurately sized finished project.

-- I did block fuse the interfacing onto the fabric (as advised) as it means you can just mark out all of your shapes on the wrong side and again means a better result.
+- I did block fuse the interfacing onto the fabric (as advised) as it means you can just mark out all of your shapes on the wrong side which again means a better result.

 - Make sure to use a substantial thickness of cardboard for the armhole covers and base insert.
 I used a sharp Stanley knife for cutting mine.